byronpendason/byronpendason.github.io/young_penda.md

 "Why grovel to that spineless coward?"
 Cadwallon snickered, "If he dared to move against the sons of Pybba, the people of Mercia would rise up against him.
 And the kingdom of Gwynedd would not stand for such an offense against the sons of their most favoured daughter!"

 "I know the sons of my father shall regain the throne of Mercia, but I'm not sure that provoking a war is the way to do it.
-The Ealdormen who placed Cearl upon the throne are not happy with his grovelling to Edwin.
-They're sure to choose one of Pybba's sons as the next king!
-We just have to survive my eldest brother's foolishness until then."
+The ealdormen who placed Cearl upon the throne are not happy with his grovelling to Edwin.
+They're sure to choose one of Pybba's sons as the next king, we just have to survive my eldest brother's foolishness until then."

 Cadwallon sighed.
 "I just have this feeling that bad things will befall you if you stay in Mercia."